-Making the most of your investments requires some understanding of CGT arises on the sale of most assets and, subject to various reliefs and exemptions, is payable on the difference between the sale proceeds and the original cost.
-The CGT annual exemption results in the first £11,300 of gains, for 2017/18, being tax free.
+Making the most of your investments requires some understanding that CGT arises on the sale of most assets and, subject to various reliefs and exemptions, is payable on the difference between the sale proceeds and the original cost.
+The CGT annual exemption results in the first £11,700 of gains, for 2018/19, being tax free.

-In general CGT is payable at 10% where total taxable gains and income, after taking into account all allowable deductions are less than the income tax basic rate band (£33,500).
+In general CGT is payable at 10% where total taxable gains and income, after taking into account all allowable deductions are less than the income tax basic rate band.
 CGT is payable at 20% on gains, or any parts of gains, above this limit.
 However, higher rates (18% and 28%) apply for chargeable gains on residential property that do not qualify for private residence relief.

-Some assets are exempt from CGT such as motor cars (including classic cars), personal goods such as jewellery or antiques sold for less than £6,000, UK government bonds and, crucially, your only or main home.
+Some assets are exempt from CGT such as motor cars (including classic cars), personal goods such as jewellery or antiques sold for less than $\mathfrak{L}6,000$, UK government bonds and, crucially, your only or main home.